 Proline Plus is the traditional sportsbook extension of Proline.
 Proline = retail & parlays, Proline Plus = online & single-game wagers.

 Proline Plus is still in relative infancy and the growing pains have become evident already.
-The sportsbook’s odds have drawn the ire of many industry insiders and bettors alike while the low number of sports offered is seriously lacking at this point.
+The sportsbook’s odds have drawn the ire of many industry insiders and bettors alike while the number of sports offered is lacking at this point.

 Follow along as we take a peek into what Proline+ is all about, what’s good about the site, what’s bad, how to sign up, the sports Ontarians can bet on, and the markets offered by the sportsbook.